The Fetal Heartbeat Act, officially Alabama Senate Bill 9, would allegedly end two-thirds of abortions in Alabama.

 One-third of abortions occur before the sixth week of pregnancy, according to the Guttmacher Institute.
 The heartbeat of children still in the womb is detectable beginning in the sixth week.

 Most women discover they are pregnant somewhere between the fourth and seventh week of pregnancy, according to the American Pregnancy Association.
-This would mean that two-thirds of abortions in Alabama would end, as they would lie outside the window of legality.
+This could mean that two-thirds of abortions in Alabama would end, as they would lie outside the window of legality.

 Heartbeat Bill History